Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Introduction

 where $\mathbf{A}$ is an $m\times n$ measurement matrix, $\mathbf{y}\in \mathbb{R}^m$ is the linear measurements, and we assume that $m<n$.
 It is well known that exactly solving the $\ell_0$-minimization is computational intractable since it is a hard combinatorial problem \cite{DC}.
 Therefore, many algorithms have been proposed to reduce the computational complexity.
 Roughly speaking, these algorithms fall into two categories: 1) minimization techniques, where the sparse solution is retrieved by minimizing an appropriate cost function \cite{Donoho,zap}, and 2) greedy pursuits, a representative of which is the orthogonal matching pursuit (OMP) \cite{OMP}.

 In general, the greedy algorithms often incur less computational complexity, but the minimization techniques are more advantageous in terms of accuracy.
-The most basic minimization technique is the $\ell_1$-minimization, or Basis Pursuit (BP) \cite{DC,Donoho,donoho2}:
+The most basic minimization technique is the $\ell_1$-minimization, also known as Basis Pursuit (BP) \cite{DC,Donoho,donoho2}:

 which is a simple convex optimization and can be recast as a linear program.
-Recently there is trend to consider minimizing non-convex cost functions.
+Recently there is a trend to consider minimizing non-convex cost functions.
 Examples include:

 $\bullet$ $\ell_p$ cost function.
-The $\ell_p$-minimization ($0<p<1$) \cite{chartrand,Foucart1,Gribonval,anotherlq} considers an optimization problem similar to (\ref{min1}) but the cost function is replaced with $\|\mathbf{x}\|^p_p$.
+The $\ell_p$-minimization ($0<p<1$) \cite{chartrand,Foucart1,Gribonval} considers an optimization problem similar to (\ref{min1}) but the cost function is replaced with $\|\mathbf{x}\|^p_p$.

 $\bullet$ Approximate $\ell_0$ cost functions, such as those in the zero point attracting projection (ZAP), \cite{zap}, and smooth $\ell_0$ algorithm \cite{sl0}.
 Also for statisticians, smoothly clipped absolute deviation (SCAD) penalty \cite{Fan} and the minimax concave penalty (MCP) \cite{MCP} are familiar concave penalties used for variable selection.